gscales/Exch-Rest/README.md

 ## Reporting ##

-The Microsoft graph API provides access to the Office 365 usage reports for tennants and the module allows access to these reports eg getting the Mailbox Sizes and usage for the last 7 days
+The Microsoft graph API provides access to the Office 365 usage reports for tenants and the module allows access to these reports eg getting the Mailbox Sizes and usage for the last 7 days

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/get-MailboxUsages.PNG)